Smaug6739/Spiritus/README.md

 2. Install the dependencies: `npm install`
 3. Start the bot: `node main.js`

-## Permissions/contributions
+## Contributions/Licence
-This project doesn't have any license, that means that you can't use it for your own usage, nor make copies (private or public) of it
-.
-However you are welome to contribute!
+This project has an MIT license.
+And you are welcome to contribute.

+## Need help
+If you heve question or need help, open issue.